mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 by the {{< extlink "https://docs.djangoproject.com/en/3.1/topics/checks/" "System check framework" >}}
 that comes with Django.

-You should review each of the checks and learn about the changes that the check recommends.
-The items that appear with the `--deploy` flag are usually quite important and fixing them can greatly improve the safety and security of your application.

 Some of these checks are too modest about their importance.
 For instance, `security.W018` is the warning that tells you that `DEBUG` is set to `True`